buddhist-uni/buddhist-uni.github.io/_courses/form.md

 This passage, for example, is on page 84 of the above pdf (note: page numbers differ in the printed editions).

-### Part 1: The Sociology and History of Buddhism
+### Part 1: The History of Buddhism
-#### Textbooks
+#### Textbook

-There are two textbooks for this first part of the course:
+The main textbook for this first third of the course will be:

 {% include content_blurb.html category="monographs" slug="buddhist-religion_robinson-et-al" %}
-- The main textbook for this part, *Robinson* will give us an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.
+- *Robinson* gives an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.

-#### Refresher

-{% include content_blurb.html category="booklets" slug="i-wonder-why_thubten-chodron" %}
-- For a refresher on the basics of Buddhism, you can skim the questions in this Q&A with Tibetan Nun Thubten Chodron before we dive into the more detailed history below.

 #### Supplementary Material to *Robinson*